 KPI #6: Balance Sheet metrics

-Staying familiar with these critical indicators, you’ll gain a more strategic picture of your company’s performance based on indicators that drive profitability, cash flow, and value.
+To monitor your financial performance effectively you can use real-time & intelligent dashboards to display these critical indicators.
+That way, you’ll gain a more strategic picture of your company’s performance based on key performance indicators that drive profitability, cash flow, and value.